cropsinsilico/yggdrasil/docs/source/advanced/serialization.rst

 The message body is also a serialized JSON document, but during the encoding process, data of some types undergo an additional pre-encoding step in order to transform the data into a form that is more efficiently JSON encodable prior to actually serializing the data via JSON encoding.
+This is handled in an `extended version <https://github.com/cropsinsilico/rapidjson>`_  of the rapidjson package with a corresponding `Python wrapper <https://github.com/cropsinsilico/python-rapidjson>`_.
 For example, encoding one million 64bit floats would 1) produce a very large JSON array and 2) require a large number of digits in order to preserve precision to the level of round-off error as would be expected when passing floats between